Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: EXPERIMENTS

 \subsection{Qualitative Change Interpretation Results}

-To illustrate the effectiveness of our proposed model in simultaneously generating change masks and change descriptions, Fig. \ref{fig:result} presents comparative results between our proposed model and the baseline model.
+To illustrate the effectiveness of our proposed model in simultaneously generating change masks and change descriptions, {we show the comparison results between our proposed model and the baseline model in} Fig. \ref{fig:result}.
 The experimental results demonstrate the superior capabilities of our model in joint interpretation of change detection and change captioning.

 In terms of change detection, our model exhibits remarkable proficiency in identifying subtle changes in small buildings, as depicted in the first row of Fig. \ref{fig:result}.
 Moreover, our model produces more refined road masks in rows 5 and 7 compared to the baseline.
 Unlike the baseline, which erroneously detects some buildings in the sixth and eighth rows, our model performs admirably.